 How to Make a Flourless Chocolate Torte

 The magic with this flourless cake is in the eggs.
-You’ll want to separate five eggs, reserving both the whites and the yolks.
+You’ll want to separate five eggs, reserving the whites and the yolks.

-The cake cooks on a low heat (250º F) for 60-75 minutes.
+The cake cooks slowly with low heat (250º F) for 60-75 minutes.
 Patience is key!

 Other Passover Recipes